Home

 • You need to make the pudding the day before you want to serve it.
 If using fresh fruit, once you have removed the stalks from the redcurrants and blackcurrants, rinse them in the colander and place in a large saucepan with the sugar.

-• If using frozen fruit just empty the bag into the saucepan with the sugar and follow instructions from Step 2.
+• If using frozen fruit, defrost before emptying the bag into the saucepan with the sugar and follow instructions from Step 2.

-• Using a pair of tongues carefully dip the bread slice in the pan of fruit to coat it in the juice and place in the bottom of the pudding basin.
+• Dip the bread circle in the juice and place at the bottom of the basin.

-• Place the remaining slices of bread (apart from 2 or 3) around the basin, having dipped them in the juice.
+• Continue to submerge each slice into the juice and place around the sides of the basin.
 You need to overlap the slices as you go so there are no gaps through which the fruit can escape.

-• Once you have filled the pudding basin place the 2 or 3 remaining slices on top of the fruit (you will need to trim them to neatly fit the top of the pudding).
+• Once you have filled the pudding basin place a submerged slice on top of the fruit (you may need to use more than one slice which can be trimmed to neatly fit the top of the pudding).

 • There should be about 1-2cm of bread slices standing proud of the top so fold them over the top slices.